Fisherman-s-Friend/atmt_2024/assignments/05/ex5_report.md

 as it is faster than the original method and still produces the same results.

 If we assume that all incomplete hypotheses are strictly worse than the best finished hypothesis (e.g., probabilities of later completions cannot recover), then pruning is optimal.
-If this is not the case, the method might discard a hypothesis that would have been able to produce an overall better probability done the line than the best one found so far.
+If this is not the case, the method might discard a hypothesis that would have been able to produce an overall better probability down the line than the best one found so far.
 However, in practice, this would mean that the model would have to explore a lot of unlikely hypotheses, which would be computationally more expensive.

-The pruning-based stopping criterion can lead to faster, high quality translations by focusing on the most promising sequences.
-This can prevent the model from exploring less likely sequences that could lead to suboptimal translations.
-However, if the pruning is too aggressive, it might discard sequences that could have led to better translations if given more time to develop.

 ### Comparision of the three stopping criteria